forax/proxy2/README.md

 The first object, correspond to the proxy object, the two strings to the two arguments of *message* and string returned correspond to the return type of *message*.

-Here the implementation decide to call *String.concat*, for that the proxy object is not needed, that's why *dropFirstParameter()* is called on the builder before asking to call *String.concat*.
+Here, the implementation call *String.concat*, for that the proxy object is not needed, that's why *dropFirstParameter()* is called on the builder to remove the proxy object from the stack before asking to call *String.concat*.

 As you can see, the method *bootstrap* is called once even if the method *message* is called twice, because the method *bootstrap* acts as a linker between the abstract method defined